Come all ye eager authors

 What will happen to our author?
 Will more than 10 people buy her book?
 And if they buy it, will they read it?

 Well, dear reader, I’ll tell you.
-In a few days.
 In part 2, Paperback Writer.